vchoudhari45/codingcargo/src/main/java/com/vc/docs/md/hard/word-break-ii.md

 <blockquote>
 <p>
 O(N! + W) Where <br />
-N is total number of elements in an input String s.
+N is total number of elements in an input String s.<br />
-W is total number of elements in an input array wordDict.
+W is total number of elements in an input array wordDict.<br />
 </p>
 </blockquote>